--A- Here at Feathered Follies we do sell birds.
+-A- Here at Feathered Follies we do, technically, sell birds.
 All of our babies are obtained from reputable local breeders who focus on quality over quantity.
 They breed for health and do not force clutches.
 We can guarantee that no baby is wild-caught.
 Each baby is hand raised and not sold until they are fully weaned.
 For details, visit our Baby Bird section of the website.

 If you are interested in older birds, pay a visit to the Adopting a bird section of the FAQ below.

 -Q- "What is the difference between adopting and buying a bird?"

--A- The birds that we consider up for adoption have a history.
+However, adult birds are more complicated than a baby bird: they have a history.
 They have been previously owned by someone, and were either rescued or surrendered to us by someone who could no longer care for them.
 This means that they sometimes comes with toys, a cage, or other items depending on the circumstances.
 The bird may be young or old, friendly or frightened- it all depends on the individual.
 They require a human with patience, compassion, and understanding.

 We do not adopt out birds on the first visit, and require that an interested individual be able to handle and care for the bird before even placing a deposit.
 More than that though, it is up to the bird.
 They choose their human, and we cannot force a bird to like you.

--Q- How much does it cost to adopt a bird?
+-Q- How much does it cost to adopt an adult bird?